Blea503/GettingAndCleaningData-ProgAssign1/README.md

 # GettingAndCleaningData-ProgAssign1
 Given the UCI HAR Dataset, create a tidy data set that calculates the means for the mean and std dev for each subject and activity.
-This tidy dataset is used for later analysis.
+This tidy dataset is used for later analysis that can be read into R with read.table(header=TRUE).

 ## Objective Steps
 There is a run_analysis.R script that prepares the data in the following manner: